cesium/fractal-tree/src/content/_index.md

 #### Web Browser

 The method used to access the internet some examples of web browsers:

 * Google Chrome
-* Mozila FireFox
+* MozillaFfirefox
 * Microsoft Edge
 * Safari
 * Opera

-And so many others but these are more common
+And so many others.

 #### Text Editor / Web Editor